bowsplinter/contikey-backend/README.md

 `mkvirtualenv --python=/usr/local/bin/python3`

-Clone and cd to directory and activate virutalenv with:
+Clone and cd to directory and activate virtualenv with:

 `workon <name>`